R-a-Moore/intro_aws/README.md

 ![ec2](https://sawadeeeen.com/wp-content/uploads/2020/09/EC2.jpg)

+EC2 (elastic comput service) is one of AWS' services, which allows customers to rent virtual computers on which to operate their own applications.

+EC2 is the platform what we will use to make the machine we'd like to build based on our requirements to deploy on the cloud.

 ![EC2 instance on AWS](https://user-images.githubusercontent.com/47668244/185410403-d6784a4f-d98e-4bf4-ba29-39958cb70077.png)

-EC2 (elastic comput service) the machine we'd like to build based on our requirements to deploy on the cloud.

---> personal use - official use - gaming
+Similar to our virtual machines we will build our machines with EC2 on AWS, using a very similar process.
+However, we will of course be setting it up outside our localhosts, needing to connect to the machine with an SSH key connection.

 ### Conventions & Practices